Neurological Lyme Disease

 Lyme disease is associated with a clinical state comparable to pseudotumor cerebri or idiopathic intracranial hypertension (IIH), which occurs more frequently in adolescents than adults.
 In contrast to IIH, when the CSF profile is normal, nearly all of the documented instances had inflammatory CSF, implying that the increased intracranial pressure is the result of meningitis.

-The symptoms and potential consequences are the same regardless of the method, including compression of cranial nerves, with a particular threat to the optic nerves and vision.
-Patients appear with headache and papilledema (swelling of the optic nerve head due to transmitted increased intracranial pressure).
+The symptoms and potential consequences are the same regardless of the method, including compression of the cranial nerves, with a particular threat to the optic nerves and vision.
+Patients appear with headaches and papilledema (swelling of the optic nerve head because of transmitted increased intracranial pressure).

-Many patients recover in days to weeks with antibiotic treatment, although others' symptoms can last longer.
+Many patients recover in days or weeks with antibiotic treatment, although others' symptoms can last longer.

 Other types of peripheral nerve involvement: